About the DMP Tool

 Q: What is a data management and sharing plan (DMSP)?

 A data management plan is a formal document that outlines what you will do with your data during and after a research project.
 Most researchers collect data with some form of plan in mind, but it's often inadequately documented and incompletely thought out.
 Many data management issues can be handled easily or avoided entirely by planning ahead.
 With the right process and framework, it doesn't take too long and can pay off enormously in the long run.

 In 2023, NIH issued new requirements for generating data management and sharing plans (DMSP).
 DMSPs and DMPs both refer to the same planning document required by funders and describe how data will be managed and shared.

 Read our Data Management General Guidance for more information about data management plans.

-A login is required to access the DMPTool.
-If you are a researcher from a participating institutions, you can log in as a user from your institution.
-If your institution does not participate, you can create your own account.
+A login is required to access the DMP Tool.
+If you are a researcher from a participating institution, you can log in as a user from your institution.
+If your institution does not participate, you can create your account.

 Anyone can create data management plans.
 If you are a researcher from one of the participating institutions, you can log in as a user from your institution and you will be presented with local guidance to help you complete your plan.